Doag/PL-SQL-Conventions/articles/tables.md

 -	must belong to a RDBMS schema
 -	can be created (dropped, modified) with SQL-Commands – Data Definition Language (DDL)
 -	data can be manipulated with SQL-Commands (SELECT, INSERT, UPDATE, DELETE, …) – Data Manipulation Language (DML)
--	best practice: consider the normalization rules when modeling tables!
+-	best practice: ```consider the normalization rules when modeling tables!```
 -	best practice: try to avoid dependencies between the records of a table
 -	best practice: create exact one table per entity of information.
 Example:
   - all relevant information of a person ( birth_date, name, … ) should be places into one table persons and not in some diverse tables
   - an table with information of persons and they orders should be divided into two tables persons and orders
 -	best practice: tables with several hundreds of columns are terrible in handling – try to keep the number of columns as small as possible
--	best practice: use always column names in SQL-Statements!
-A single SELECT * FROM … can be a ticking bomb which explodes after adding a new column to the table persons.
+-	best practice: ```use always column names in SQL-Statements!``` A single SELECT * FROM … can be a ticking bomb which explodes after adding a new column to the table persons.
 -	best practice: it is easy to add a new column to a table (see above), but it can be a horror to drop a column (and keep the system running after that)

+## The columns of a table can be grouped in following sections:
+###	Primary Key (PK) Columns:
+-	the value of the PK identifies a record – it must be unique for all records of the table
+-	only one PK pro table
+-	can be built up of one or more columns
+-	the value of a PK should not depend from other data columns
+-	the value of a PK should not be changed after once created
+- best practice: ```every table should have a PK!```
+- best practice: PK columns are always NOT NULL
+-	best practice: a surrogated PK, an extra single number column provided from a sequence with only one role – to build the PK, for example: id INT NOT NULL PRIMARY KEY

 ## Table creation
 - Always create VARCHAR2 columns with CHAR: psn_first_name(varchar2 200 char)